makersacademy/bowling-challenge/README.md

 - I also played with http://www.bowlinggenius.com/ to model different scenarios and better understand the required logic
 - Started to write and pass tests for the basic game, i.e. with no strikes or spares.
 Created Frame and Game objects with their own properties.
 - Wrote a basic HTML interface so I could input the scores and see the results appear (felt that this would help with understanding what was happening / de-bugging later on)
+- Didn't integrate the interface, but instead carried on with the logic, getting basic strike and spare bonuses to calculate correctly.

 User stories:
 -----